zircleUI/docs/docs/api/z-dialog.md

 # z-dialog

 ## Description
-This component show a dialog on the top of any zircle component when is invoked.
+This component show a dialog on the top of any **zircle ui** component when is invoked.
 Inside it you can nest only `<z-spot>` components.
-In further realeases this could be extended to another zircle components.
+In further realeases this could be extended to another **zircle ui** components.

 By default, `z-dialog` will be open until the user manually closed it.

 ### Self close dialog
-However it is possible to add the property `selfClose` and in this case the `z-dialog` will be closed after 3 seconds when a circular `z-slider` is completed and the `zidialog`event `done` is triggered.
-Tis is done by a vue `$emit` so, in you dialog you have to tell that on done is emitted, athe dialog close.
+However it is possible to add the property `selfClose` and in this case the `z-dialog` will be closed after 3 seconds when a circular `z-slider` is completed and the `z-dialog` event `done` is triggered.
+This is done by a vue `$emit`.

 ```html
 <z-dialog